insanridho/insanridho.github.io/index.md

 ---
 layout: single
-title: "Home"
+title: "Insan Ridho Chairuasni"
-header:
-  overlay: false
 permalink: /
 author_profile: false
 ---

-# Insan Ridho Chairuasni

-Transport and energy transition professional based in Jakarta with 10+ years of experience across public policy, donor-funded programs, SOEs, and the private sector.
+I am a transport and energy transition professional based in Jakarta, with 10+ years of experience across public policy, donor-funded programs, SOEs, and the private sector in Indonesia.

 Currently, I serve as a **Transport Specialist at WRI Indonesia**, leading work on **supply-side regulation for zero-emission vehicles (ZEVs)** and supporting collaboration between government, industry, and development partners.